Alexandr-web/Check.js/readme.md

 # What is it?
-This is a library for form validation
+This is a library for form validation.
 This library is under development only, so don't judge strictly)

 ## Keys